alpha74/Java_streams_Guide/README.md

 ![image](https://github.com/user-attachments/assets/08cd2cdd-f1f9-4292-82a0-c2997b2064fd)

+- `Collections`
-- `Collections`: It represents a a group of objects as a single entity.
+        - It represents a a group of objects as a single entity.

+- `Stream`
-- `Stream`: It is used to process data from collections.
+        - It is used to process data from collections.

+- `Non-terminal Operation`
+        - It is an operation which adds a listener to the stream which may modify the stream elements.

+- `Terminal Operation`
+        - It is an operations which returns a result after stream processing.

 -------